Sugar Detox: What to Do When You’ve Had Too Much Sugar

-Need to detox from sugar?
-Sugar binges happen to the best of us.
-Birthdays, holidays, Halloween… heck, even just a stressful day can throw you off your clean-eating game into a spiral of candy and sugary treats.
+Even if you aren’t following that 1-pound-a-week sugar consumption diet, there are other ways you can affect your body with more sugar than intended.
 Some diets even advocate weekly cheat days to make it easier for you to stick to the diet.
 The idea is that you can stick it out and eat clean six days a week, and then go crazy on day seven.

-The sugar hangover – what happens when you eat too much sugar
+The sugar hangover: What happens when you eat too much sugar

 Temporary weight gain

 If you’ve ever looked in the mirror after a heavy carb day, you already know about this symptom.
 You’ll put on a few pounds and look puffier than usual.